Insure the services you offer for Equine Assisted Growth and Development

 - The coverage offered by a Commercial General Liability Policy

 - Other types of insurance you should consider

-What are the most common claim incidents?
+What are the most common claim incidents for equine assisted services?

 - A patient or someone else is injured when a handler loses control.

 - A lawsuit focused on your services/treatments aggravating the original injury or causing a new injury.